 This law provides for the licensure of dietitians, and only those with a license may provide nutrition care.
-However, in 2021 the law was updated to include a new exemption for unlicensed practitioners, but this created new problems of its own.
+However, in 2021 the law was updated to include a new exemption for unlicensed practitioners, though who or what qualifies for this exemption is unclear.

 The new law states that the dietetics licensure requirement does not apply to: